salsop/computer-vision/README.md

 If you're interested in working though this with me, you'll need the following items:

-* Raspberry PI v3b+
-* USB WebCam
+* Debian Linux Machine with Camera (USB or Built-in)
-* Google Cloud Account
+* Google Cloud Account for the Model Training
+* Coral USB TPU
 * Network Enabled Camera with RTSP suport.
-* Coral USB TPU

 Dealing with myu investigations in sequence,